-As of June 2022, the yield-to-worst for the Bloomberg US Aggregate Bond Index was 3.7%; the average maturity as of June 2022 was approximately 8.5 years.
+As of December 2022, the yield-to-worst for the Bloomberg US Aggregate Bond Index was 4.7%; the average maturity was approximately 8.4 years.
 This yield provides an estimate for the return that an investor can expect to receive if they were to hold a portfolio similar to the Bloomberg US Aggregate Index for the next ~8 years.

-Our expected return assumptions for US core fixed income increased to 3.75% from 1.9%, reflecting an increase in interest rates from our January 2022 review.
+Our expected return assumptions for US core fixed income increased to 4.7% from 3.75%, reflecting an increase in interest rates from our June 2022 review.